schmoelder/diss/doc/04_implementation/04_optimization.md

 In other scenarios, the ratio between model parameters might be critical.
 Consider the equilibrium constant $k_{eq} = k_a / k_d$ in an adsorption model, with $k_a$ as the adsorption rate and $k_d$ as the desorption rate.
 Optimizing both $k_a$ and $k_d$ separately is less efficient than optimizing $k_a$ and $k_{eq}$ {cite}`Heymann2022`.
-This method allows for the independent determination of equilibrium and kinetic parameters of the reaction (see also {numref}`fit_binding_parameters`).
+This method allows for the independent determination of equilibrium and kinetic parameters of the reaction (see also {numref}`adsorption_parameters`).

 (linear_constraints)=
 ### Linear constraints